-Study of a historically broad selection of important American texts representing the racial, gender, and generic diversity of American literature focused on an overarching theme (journeys, the gothic, identity formation, difference, etc.).
-Prerequisite: English 170H, 180A, or 190A/C; English 200 recommended.
+A thematic study of American texts covering at least three literary periods, including pre-1800 literature, and representing the racial, gender, and generic diversity of American literature.
+Prerequisite: either English 180A/190A or C, or English 270A.
 Writing intensive.
 Every year.